Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 There are many artifacts found in loot, such as broken weapon parts and soul fragments.
 Activating an enchanted item in the inventory opens the following options: [Cheat Sheet](/12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Artefact))

 1. Analyze - this will reveal clues about the associated archetypes
-2. Study (disenchant) Item – requires tongs _[v2.0+]_.
+2. Study (disenchant) Item – requires tongs .
 Grants XP in archetypes and enchanting.
 Has a chance of destroying the item (details below)
-3. Break Item _[v2.0+ feature]_ – requires a blacksmith's hammer.
+3. Break Item – requires a blacksmith's hammer.
 Grants enchanting XP.

 When studying an artifact, the player can choose between _Primary_ properties and _Secondary_ properties.
 The primary properties relate to the base material of the item; e.g. enchanted weapon fragments usually have _Metal_ or _Weapon_ archetype as a primary.
 The secondary properties relate to the enchantment(s) of the item, which in most cases are other elemental archetypes.